ssmolkin1/company-solidity/README.md

 # company-solidity

+## Now fully integrated in solidity-mode, no longer independently maintained
+`company-solidity` is now fully integrated in `solidity-mode`, and will be installed automatically alongside it when you install (or upgrade) that package, and will be enabled automatically for users who have `company-mode` installed.
+Thus, you no longer need to, nor should you, install `company-solidity` as a stand-alone package.
+This repo will continue to be hosted, but will no longer be updated going forward.

 ## Upgrade to version 2.0.0
 `company-solidity` has now been updated to:
 - pull completion targets from `solidity-mode` syntax highlighting keyword lists, for greater maintainability; and